FAQ`s

 Is bum cream needed?

-No bum cream is needed with cloth nappies.
+No bum cream is needed with cloth nappies as rashes are few and far between.
 Use cloth safe bum cream or coconut oil if desired.
 Avoid zinc based products and Vaseline as they clog the nappy pores.
 Use a fleece liner if these creams are needed (sometimes during teething).

 Troubleshoot a rash here.